 Step 1: We will make your natural voice range distinguishable from other voices.
 Think of your voice as an instrument that has a natural range where it performs best.

 When you get the hang of this, you will be able to project your voice whether you stand or sit, and you will be on your way to learning how to project your voice when speaking in front of a crowd or just one person.
-This is how you will control your volume.
+You will be able to control your volume and pitch virtually effortlessly.

 Voice Projection Questionnaire

 Discovering the tell-tale signs of the reason people don’t have a strong voice.

 Let’s take a quick assessment of how you currently project your voice: